openmina/mina-frontend/MetricsTracing.md

 ### Scan State

 Transactions in Mina require SNARK proofs in order to be validated.
-We want to take a closer look at this process, which is why we’ve created a visual representation of the _[scan state](https://docs.minaprotocol.com/node-operators/scan-state)_, a data structure that queues transactions requiring transaction SNARK proofs.
+We want to take a closer look at this process because SNARKs are a key part of Mina’s block production process, are resource-intensive and may present a performance bottleneck.

+We’ve created a visual representation of the _[scan state](https://docs.minaprotocol.com/node-operators/scan-state)_, a data structure that queues transactions requiring transaction SNARK proofs.

 ![2-3-ScanState](https://user-images.githubusercontent.com/1679939/220905867-6a7c4e74-5b54-4647-8bdd-ee9609a56467.png)